benjaminsnorris/bennorris.org/_posts/2018-05-05-moving-my-blog.md

 ---
 title: Moving my blog to <a href='http://bsn.design'>bsn.design</a>
-summary: My blog has moved to a new home
+excerpt: My blog has moved to a new home
 category: General
 date: 2018-05-05 02:49:44-0600
 ---